AlexanderWillner/things.sh/README.md

 ## Overview

-Simple read-only comand-line interface to your Things 3 database.
+Simple read-only comand-line interface to your Things 3 database (incl.
+CSV export).
 Since Things uses a SQLite database (which should come pre-installed on your Mac) we can simply query it straight from the command line.
 We only do read operations since we don't want to mess up your data.

 ## Installation

+You can use [brew](https://brew.sh) to install and later update the script:

 ```brew install AlexanderWillner/tap/things.sh```